Barbie Dreamhouse: Malibu

 Interior decorator Jonathan Adler, commissioned by Mattel, decorated a 3,500-square-foot house on the Pacific Ocean as a Barbie Dreamhouse in March 2009 for Barbie’s 50th birthday.
 “Barbie was a dream client because she doesn’t exist as a person,” Adler said to the San Diego Union Tribune.

 In Malibu, a three-story pink Dreamhouse is available for rent on Airbnb.
 The home, spotted on June 25 by a CBS Los Angeles photojournalist, contains a slide, "Kendom Saloon," roller rink, and pool with big letters floating in the water that spell “KEN.”
 According to the listing, the host is Ken and a concierge will provide meals and tours.
 The life-size Barbie Dreamhouse Airbnb was previously available for a weekend from October 27–29, 2019.
 In 2023, bookings for the Dreamhouse open on July 17 and the stay will occur from July 21 and 22.

 2023 movie set

-The set of the 2023 film Barbie, at the Warner Brothers Studios lot near London, is several pink buildings with no windows nor doors.
+The set of the 2023 film Barbie, at the Warner Brothers Studios lot near London, is several pink buildings with neither windows nor doors.
 Located on the "Barbie Way Cul-de-Sac," it features a slide, a pool, and an extensive walk-in closet.
 Director Greta Gerwig told Architectural Digest “We were literally creating the alternate universe of Barbie Land."
 Production designer Sarah Greenwood and set decorator Katie Spencer, the same duo that designed sets for Pride & Prejudice and Anna Karenina, were inspired by Palm Springs style midcentury modern decor.
 Behind the set is a painted backdrop of the San Jacinto Mountains of Southern California.